 The area of the Wide and Narrow Alley was called “Shaocheng” during the Qing Dynasty.
 Back then, it was the house of the Eight Banners of the Manchu, which were military and administrative people of China’s last imperial dynasty.

-This part of Chengdu had many mansions inside and after the mentioned incidents, many of them transformed into homes for the people.
-Wide and Narrow Alley, which used to be the wealthy part of Chengdu, changed to a poor part that lasted for half a century.
+This part of Chengdu had many mansions inside and after the mentioned incidents, many of them were transformed into homes for the people.
+Wide and Narrow Alley, which used to be the wealthy part of Chengdu, changed into a poor part that lasted for half a century.

 Chinese families occupied each mansion and each family took a room as their place of residence.
 The large beautiful halls that one day had chandeliers inside, then had smoked meats and laundry hanging off of them, and the regal gardens, which used to be a place for the rich, transformed into a place for noodles shops and tea houses.